 There are two approach routes to Pin Valley National Park.
 The first one is via Manali - Rohtang Pass - Kunzum La.
 This route is open from July to October.
 The second one is via Shimla - Tapri - Kaza.
 March to December is the best time to approach the park via this route.

-BY AIR - The nearest airport is at Bhuntar in Kullu district.
+By Air: The nearest airport is at Bhuntar in Kullu district.
 Private operators operate flights to Delhi from here; therefore it would be wise to confirm flight schedules etc. in advance.

-BY RAIL - Shimla at a distance of around 443 km is the nearest railhead.
+By Rail: Shimla at a distance of around 443 km is the nearest railhead.